24 Hours in Paris

 Arrival

 While Paris has two major international airports, the majority of flights from North America land at Charles de Gaulle International (CDG).
-It sits just over 20 miles from the city center, so you have many options for transportation.
+It sits just more than 20 miles from the city center, so you have many options for transportation.
 The fastest, easiest way into the urban core is aboard a regional commuter train (RER).
 These frequently depart from the station beneath the airport to Gare du Nord, getting you there (in most cases) in under 40 minutes.

 Morning